Steveorevo/cg-pws-vm/install-hcpp.md

 After the aforementioned HCPP plugins are installed the VM will automatically shutdown.

-The main install-hcpp.sh script will continue with compressing the resulting devstia-amd64.img (or devstia-arm64.img for ARM processors), along with their required EFI images into a compact, redistributable archive for use with the Devstia Preview application; [devstia-app](https://github.com/virtuosoft-dev/devstia-app).
+The main install-hcpp.sh script will continue with compressing the resulting devstia-amd64.img (or devstia-arm64.img for ARM processors), along with their required EFI images into a compact, redistributable archive for use with the Devstia Personal Web application; [devstia-app](https://github.com/virtuosoft-dev/devstia-app).
 The resulting filename will be either devstia-amd64.tar.xz and/or devstia-arm64.tar.xz.

 &nbsp;